-I'm a fourth year PhD Candidate and National Science Foundation Graduate Research Fellow in the Department of Linguistics at the University of Washington.
+I'm a fifth year PhD Candidate and National Science Foundation Graduate Research Fellow in the Department of Linguistics at the University of Washington.
 My research is primarily in the areas of computational sociophonetics and sign linguistics.

 Some current research projects: